allegro/embedded-elasticsearch/README.md

 ```java
 embeddedElastic.start()
 ```

+And that's all, you can connect to your embedded-elastic instance on specified port and use it in your tests.

+## Junit Rule

-You can also use @Rule or @ClassRule to start embedded elastic.
+You can also use `@Rule` or `@ClassRule` to start embedded elastic.

-Using this feature you do not have to worry about starting and stopping elastic in your tests.
+Using this feature you do not have to worry about starting and stopping elastic in your tests. simple setup:

-Simple setup:

 ```java
 @ClassRule
 public static EmbeddedElasticRule embeddedElasticRule = new EmbeddedElasticRule("index_name", 9200);
 ```

-Custom Setup:
+custom Setup:

 ```java
 @ClassRule